onicagroup/hexagonal-example/README.md

 The choice of word "hexagonal" is misleading, as it implies something special about the six sides of a hexagon.
 The hexagon shape visually highlights the difference from layer architecture - it isn't just in one end and out the other.
-Your application logic is in the center of the shape, and each side is an interface or a category of interfaces.
+Your application logic is in the _center_ of the shape, and each side is an interface or a category of interfaces.
 You will have as many interfaces (or sides) as you need.

 ![Hexagonal Architecture](https://upload.wikimedia.org/wikipedia/commons/7/75/Hexagonal_Architecture.svg)

+Sometimes this is alternatively called Ports & Adapters, where “ports” is another name for an interface.
+Ports & Adapters was introduced by Alistair Cockburn on his blog in 2005 with the stated goal:

+    Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.

 ### Benefits of Hexagonal Architecture

-*Code is now DRY and robust.*
+#### Code is now DRY and robust.

 Need to interface with data?
 Implement and test that implementation one time, with all the error control and retry logic needed to make it robust.

-*Application logic is concise.*
+#### Application logic is concise.

 You deal with the business requirements, without environment details getting in the way.
 Test the logic, without all the permutations of external factors because they have already been tested.
 Because external interfaces have a limited API, their mocks are easily reused between tests.

-*Application logic is portable.*
+#### Application logic is portable.

 Want to write your applications as AWS cloud native?
 All the details of Lambdas, DynamoDB, and Cognito are outside of your application logic.
 Write new adapters and you are now running in Google Cloud's Kubernetes, Firebase, etc..
 You never know what the future may bring.

+#### Cleaner, more testable code.

 Even if you know for certain that your application will never run in another environment, architect your application to be portable anyway because the effort results in cleaner testable code.